Xruptor/GlobalIgnoreList/readme.txt

 => VERSION HISTORY

+=> 10.0.2.1

+Updated for Dragonflight
+Fixed UI crashes
+Changed strata of UI from DIALOG to MEDIUM to provide better layering with other UI elements

 => 9.0.5.2

 Fixed the prune function which could cause the game to freeze for a period of time if there were ignored NPCs or guilds on the global ignore list